 But be honest with yourself and know your limitations.
-Even if you are beyond basic in Spanish you just might not possess the vocabulary, especially in banking and legal terms.
-And even if you are willing to take on the challenge maybe you don’t have the time.
-Because you can count on a process in Mexico to take you longer than someone who has done it a million times to do it for you.
+Even if you are beyond basic in Spanish, you just might not possess the vocabulary, especially in banking and legal terms.
+And even if you are willing to take on the challenge, you may not have the time because you can count on a process in Mexico to take you longer than someone who has done it a million times to do it for you.

 Some tramites can be life-changing especially dealing with your residency status, health, taxes, and housing.
-All too often, when we don’t quite understand something being explained to us in Spanish we tend to say si or yes when we have no clue what was just said.
+When we don’t quite understand something being explained to us in Spanish, we often say si or yes when we have no clue what was just said.

 It’s human nature.
 Just make sure you fully understand what you just agreed to!